This post may contain affiliate links. Read my full disclosure policy.

 And a little time-saving tip – pre-cooked lentils can be found at Trader Joe’s and other upscale markets, cutting the overall cooking time in half.

 The Vegan Lentil Cakes also make great veggie burgers!

-- 2 cups cooked lentils (do not use split lentils)
+- cooked lentils (do not use split lentils)